 “It is possible that the next Buddha will not take the form of an individual.
 The next Buddha may take the form of a community – a community practicing understanding and loving kindness, a community practicing mindful living.
 This may be the most important thing we can do for the survival of the earth” Thich Nhat Hanh

-A cohesive community does not happen automatically.
-This is especially true in a developed modern society where many of us have been raised outside of true community and have been conditioned to value “independence” more highly than “interdependence.”
+A cohesive community, or what some traditions call, Sangha, does not happen automatically.
+This is especially true in a modern society where many of us have been raised outside of true community and are conditioned to more highly value “independence” than “interdependence.”

-Car, Bike and Ride Sharing.
-For those interested, and when practical, we share cars, bikes, rides and anything else that makes good sense.
-We are constantly looking for ways to collaborate and share more, helping all our members save time and money.
+Sharing Stuff.
+For those interested, and when practical, we share cars, bikes, rides and anything else we can.
+We are constantly looking for ways to collaborate and share more.

 Garden and Greenhouse.
 Growing as much of our food as possible is something most of us aspire to and a shared garden and greenhouse helps make this happen.